 Convenience: Part exchanging is an immediate process.
-Listing your car privately can take weeks to sell, however, with part exchange you can trade it in and drive a new car away on the same day.
+Listing your car privately can take weeks to sell, however, with part exchange, you can trade it in and drive a new car away on the same day.
 This process avoids the ‘time wasters’ when selling privately and it also reduces the risk of the buying process falling through.

 Safety and Security: If you want to part exchange your vehicle it’s important that you go to a well-known dealership.
 This means you have the best safety and security when money is being transferred, reducing the risk of potentially being scammed or not receiving your money.

-Time Saving: The paperwork will be processed quickly as it’s a same day transaction.
+Time Saving: The paperwork will be processed quickly as it’s a same-day transaction.
 Once this is processed you simply drive your new vehicle away.

-Hassle Free: You won’t have to worry about dealing with any paperwork, the dealership will do this for you, and they will settle the finance on your behalf.
+Hassle-Free: You won’t have to worry about dealing with any paperwork, the dealership will do this for you, and they will settle the finance on your behalf.

 The cons of part exchanging:

-Value: Part exchanging your vehicle will mean the value of your car will be less than what you’d get if you were to sell it privately.
+Value: Part of exchanging your vehicle will mean the value of your car will be less than what you’d get if you were to sell it privately.

 Talk to the team at your nearest Perrys dealership to discuss any enquiries about part exchange.